opsb/delayed_job_groups_mongoid/README.markdown

 * rails 3
 * Latest version of delayed_job from github - current release(v2.1.0.pre2) does not support enqueue hooks
-* active_record backend - other backends aren't supported'
+* active_record backend - other backends aren't supported

 Install